Chapter 11

 "Master Tyloban mentions that you're a Jedi Knight?
 I wasn't aware that the Order of the Jedi Knights still existed.
 I thought that during the reign of emperor Palpatine all the Jedi Knights had been obliterated."
 He commented, while his eyes wander over Luke who was wearing his uniform of the New Republic space fleet.

-"At the moment I'm the only representative of the Jedi Knights, commander."
+"At the moment I'm the main representative of the Jedi Knights, commander."

 "We're greatly honored to have you with us, commodore Skywalker, or do you want to be addressed as Jedi Knight Skywalker?
 May I invite you have dinner with me and my staff after you have seen inmate Solichor?
 It is certainly unusual that we can welcome a Jedi Knight in the Wegoyy prison."